bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-resources.md

 or from a git checkout:

-When using pipenv, in order to launch jupyter lab, you must activate the project’s virtualenv.
-For example, in the directory where pipenv’s Pipfile and Pipfile.lock live (i.e., where you ran the above commands):
+When using pipenv, in order to launch jupyter lab, you must activate the project's virtualenv.
+For example, in the directory where pipenv's Pipfile and Pipfile.lock live (i.e., where you ran the above commands):

 Alternatively, you can run jupyter lab inside the virtualenv with